openstack-archive/tripleo-incubator/notes.md

 * Create your deployment images
- - using KVM create however many hardware notes your emulated cloud will have, ensuring that for each one you select ooodemo as the network device)
+ - using KVM create however many hardware notes your emulated cloud will have, ensuring that for each one you select ooodemo as the network device.
+   - Give them no less than 1GB of disk each, we suggest 2GB.
+   - 512MB of memory is probably enough.
+   - Tell KVM you will install the virtual machine via PXE, as that will avoid asking you for a disk image or installation media.
+   - A nice trick is to make one then to clone it N-1 times, after powering it off.
  - <here be dragons>

 =======